-Ragweed pollen, which causes hay fever, usually hits peak levels in mid-September, but temperature changes and rain over the past several weeks have led to record high daily pollen counts with no signs of tapering-off.
-The excessive amount of ragweed pollen is causing prolonged runny noses, itchy throats, nasal congestion, sneezing, headaches and eye irritation for those with ragweed allergies.
+The most common culprit for fall allergies is ragweed, a plant that grows wild almost everywhere, but especially in the Midwest.
+Ragweed pollen, which causes hay fever, usually hits peak levels in mid-September, but temperature changes and rain can lead to a prolonged season.
+An excessive amount of ragweed pollen causes prolonged runny noses, itchy throats, nasal congestion, sneezing, headaches and eye irritation for those with ragweed allergies.

-“It has been a terrible, terrible season – one of the worst I’ve seen,” said Ravakhah.
-"I've had many patients coming in thinking they have a cold or some sort of sinus infection, but in most cases they are suffering from allergies."
+"I've had many patients coming in thinking they have a cold or some sort of sinus infection, but in most cases they are suffering from allergies," said Ravakhah.

 Determining the correct diagnosis: cold and allergies?